HelloCuriosity/model-forge/MIGRATION.md

 ## 0.9.0

-In version 0.9.0 we removed the custom provider in favor of javax Provider for easier adaptation in other projects.
+In version 0.9.0 we removed the custom provider in favor of javax provider for easier adaptation in other projects.

 Replace all instances of: